inumella-sricharan/Enron-POI-detection/README.md

 These details would be lost while forming feature vectors for only 150 people.
 So I thought its better to go ahead by considering email-ids as entities/nodes in the communication network.<br>

-Also, "If email level communications are complex, what about pairs of emails ?" as combinations of emails would provide an even larger and richer dataset to work with.
+Also, "If email level communications are complex, what about pairs of emails ?" as combinations of email-ids as (sender, receiver) pairs would provide an even larger and richer dataset to work with.
 So the approach would be :<br>

 1) Communication between two email-ids consitutes an edge within the communication network. we can craft a feature vector ($X_{i \rightarrow j}$) for every edge in the network.